 Due to the recent flooding at Lyme, this event was postponed and has been moved to nearby Dunham Massey in time for October half term.

-This summer a brand-new outdoor performance, based on The Lost Words, comes to Dunham Massey.
+This half-term a brand-new outdoor performance, based on The Lost Words, comes to Dunham Massey.
 Perfect for families of children aged four and over, The Lost Words: Told in Gold is inspired by Robert Macfarlane and Jackie Morris’ beautifully illustrated children’s book.

 Described as a ‘cultural phenomenon’ by The Guardian, The Lost Words has become a huge bestseller since it’s publication in October 2017.
 Taking pride of place in many classrooms across Britain, it has won numerous accolades and inspired many creative minds, both young and old.